aratama/elm-css-light/readme.md

 ##### Pros

 - You can easily copy-and-paste CSS snipetts.
-- You can use most of syntax and features of regular CSS intuitively.
+- You can use all of CSS properties intuitively.
 - It doesn't separate CSS style from your application codes.
 You can find style definitions of the element instantly when you are coding.
 (This and the following points are same about `elm-css`)
 - Originally `style` attribute can't include media queries, pseudo elements and pseudo class.
 You can use them in `css_` attribute of `elm-css-light`.
 - You don't need to concern about `class` name.
 Class name conflictions and unintentional style overrides will never happen.